How much should I contribute to my health savings account (HSA) each month?

 One oft-cited estimate: A 65-year-old couple retiring in 2020 will need an average of $351,000 in healthcare costs throughout retirement.
 Monthly cash flow is certainly a concern for all, and if you’re uncomfortable contributing the IRS annual max to your HSA through pre-tax payroll contributions, contribute the maximum amount that you are comfortable with.

 An often overlooked benefit that an HSA affords is the ability to contribute post-tax dollars and take an above-the-line deduction; essentially reducing taxable income for every post-tax dollar that’s contributed to the HSA.
 Additionally, accountholders have up until the tax filing of the following year to make these post-tax contributions for the previous year.

 At first glance, contributing the IRS-allowed maximum to your HSA in one year may sound unimaginable.
 But when taking into account the premium savings of a HDHP, compared to a traditional health plan, plus tax savings gained through contributing to an HSA, it becomes more realistic.

 Need help determining how much you should set aside in your HSA each month to reach your retirement savings goal?
-WEX Health provides a free HSA Goal Calculator that will help you determine the right amount for you, taking into account your health plan coverage type, deductible amount, number of years before retirement, monthly healthcare expense and more.
+WEX provides a free HSA calculator that will help you determine the right amount for you, taking into account your health plan coverage type, deductible amount, number of years before retirement, monthly healthcare expense and more.

 Editor’s note: This post was first published in January 2018.
 It was updated most recently updated in September 2020.